 Windows also add a watermark when your copy is not genuine.
 However, that is different than this message, and you will see on the desktop, ‘Your copy of Windows is not genuine.’
 This nongenuine watermark never goes away until you activate your Windows copy with a genuine product key.

-How to Remove Evaluation Copy Watermark on Windows 11?
+How to Remove Evaluation Copy Watermark on Windows 11 or 10?

 Step 1.
 Download Universal Watermark Disabler.